Amnah1991/feedreader/README.md

 - Initial Entries test
 - New Feed Selection test

-## Steps
+## Steps to run the test

 - Download or clone feedreader project
 - Navigate to index.html
-- Open index.html to see the result of the test
+- Open index.html in your browser to see the result of the test